What Is Child Life?

 Child life specialists help your child feel at ease before and during hospital stays and medical procedures.

-When you come to Gillette Children’s Specialty Healthcare, you’ll collaborate with child life specialists who have extensive knowledge of child development and experience working with children who have thinking and learning, behavioral and communication, and physical challenges.
+When you come to Gillette Children’s, you’ll collaborate with child life specialists who have extensive knowledge of child development and experience working with children who have thinking and learning, behavioral and communication, and physical challenges.
 Child life specialists are trained to understand how being in the hospital environment can affect child development as well as how well children cope with stress.